wp-plugins/facebook-ads/readme.txt

 Contact us Anytime!

-If you ever have a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you directly through this plugin.
+If you have a question, you can always call us at: `1-800-921-0167`, email us at [support@wishpond.com](mailto://support@wishpond.com "Wishpond Support") or just use the live chat available to you through this plugin.

 == Screenshots ==